Import BeatBuddy project

 Import project .csv file

 You can download the BeatBuddyIndexer python file (available below).
 This is available as a python script (which requires you to have python installed on your device and know how to run this), or as a prebuilt python runnable file.
-I currently only have a prebuilt file available for MacOS (Windows and Linux coming soon!).
+I currently only have a prebuilt file available for MacOS and Linux (Windows coming soon!).
 This should run just like a normal application.

 To run the python script, you will need Python installed (many operating systems have this by default, but if not you can install it).
 Follow the instructions on this site